-- (4) Retailers must ensure that an authorised contractor provides its employees who will be involved in functions relating to the Scheme, with sufficient information on the Act, the Scheme and the eligible activities the business will be undertaking for them to adequately undertake their respective functions. - Note A person that is not undertaking the activity, but may be arranging or recording the activity does not need to have detailed technical knowledge, but must have sufficient understanding of the activities and products to provide general information and to record all required information on the activity as required by their job. - (5) Retailers must provide an authorised seller and its employees who will be responsible for undertaking activities or other functions relating to the Scheme with sufficient information on the Act, the Scheme and the eligible activities the business will be undertaking for them to comply for them to adequately undertake their respective functions. - (6) Employees of authorised contractors and authorised sellers may attend a general induction course and activity specific induction courses to satisfy the requirements of this section. - (7) The administrator may request a retailer to confirm that a person requesting to attend an induction course has a demonstrated need to attend the course, including that the person is- - (a) an authorised installer, authorised contractor, or authorised seller; or - (b) a retailer, authorised contractor, or authorised seller's employee or representative; or - (c) licensed or otherwise qualified to undertake the work involved in undertaking the eligible activity, or will be undertaking functions relating to the eligible activity to which the course relates. - (8) The administrator may refuse a person who does not have a demonstrated need to attend an induction course entry to that course. - Note The Scheme requires that retailer's undertake eligible activities, and that the activities must comply with any approved code of practice including to be undertaken by authorised installers.
+- (3) If an authorised contractor is not a natural person, the authorised contractor must arrange for its employees who will be responsible for managing the engagement of installers, arranging or undertaking activities, and reporting and recordkeeping in accordance with the Act to complete the general induction and any relevant activity specific training. - (4) Retailers must ensure that an authorised contractor provides its employees who will be involved in functions relating to the Scheme, with sufficient information on the Act, the Scheme and the eligible activities the business will be undertaking for them to adequately undertake their respective functions. - Note A person that is not undertaking the activity, but may be arranging or recording the activity does not need to have detailed technical knowledge, but must have sufficient understanding of the activities and products to provide general information and to record all required information on the activity as required by their job. - (5) Retailers must provide an authorised seller and its employees who will be responsible for undertaking activities or other functions relating to the Scheme with sufficient information on the Act, the Scheme and the eligible activities the business will be undertaking for them to comply for them to adequately undertake their respective functions. - (6) Employees of authorised contractors and authorised sellers may attend a general induction course and activity specific induction courses to satisfy the requirements of this section. - (7) The administrator may request a retailer to confirm that a person requesting to attend an induction course has a demonstrated need to attend the course, including that the person is- - (a) an authorised installer, authorised contractor or authorised seller; or - (b) a retailer, authorised contractor or authorised seller's employee or representative; or - (c) licensed or otherwise qualified to undertake the work involved in undertaking the eligible activity, or will be undertaking functions relating to the eligible activity to which the course relates. - (8) The administrator may refuse a person who does not have a demonstrated need to attend an induction course entry to that course. - Note The Scheme requires that retailers undertake eligible activities and that the activities must comply with any approved code of practice including to be undertaken by authorised installers.
 The Scheme does not permit people with no connection to, or authorisation from, a retailer to undertake activities or complete records for the purposes of the Act.
 Induction courses are not intended for people who are carrying out similar work as part of a business or for people that are intending to apply to a retailer or an authorised contractor to offer services to those entities.